CJHodgson/Agentic-Governance-Spec/README.md

 **v0.2 (target: June 2026) — Reference implementation**
 A minimal working implementation of all five layers against a defined test environment, using Corewood TETRA as the decision context graph and a configurable validator mesh.

-**v0.3 (target: July 2026) — DUAA compliance toolkit**
+**v0.3 (target: September 2026) — DUAA compliance toolkit**
 Tooling for purpose compatibility assessment and legitimate interests balancing, aligned with ICO guidance published under the DUAA.
+The DUAA is already in force and is the primary regulatory driver for UK deployments.

-**v1.0 (target: August 2026) — EU AI Act readiness**
+**v1.0 (target: mid-2027) — EU AI Act readiness**
 Full compliance mapping and audit export capability aligned with EU AI Act enforcement requirements.

-## Open problems
-See [OPEN_PROBLEMS.md](OPEN_PROBLEMS.md) for known gaps in the specification where contribution is most urgently needed.
+Note: following the Digital Omnibus package (March 2026), the high-risk AI system deadline moved to December 2027.
+Article 111's non-retroactivity clause means systems placed on market before that date are exempt unless substantially modified.
+This specification is designed for organisations building governance-first — for whom the deadline is not an escape route but a destination.

 ---